Skip to main content

 If a MedicationStatement has reported=true (patient-reported, not clinician-recorded), the self_reported_active rule fires with a lower base confidence.
 Clinician-recorded statements carry more weight.

-Grouping still works on normalized display names, but confidence takes a −0.05 penalty since we can’t confirm we’re looking at the right drug across sources.
+Grouping still works on normalized display names, but confidence is lower since we can’t confirm we’re looking at the right drug across sources.

-If a MedicationRequest is status=active but authored >365 days ago and no MedicationDispense exists, prescription_expired fires and status becomes completed.
+If a MedicationRequest is status=active but the order is old and no MedicationDispense is on file, prescription_expired fires and status becomes completed.
 The order was never actually used.